Skip to content

 • Firm-specific definition of a "security incident" covering: unauthorized system access, ransomware or malware infection, lost or stolen device, misdirected email containing client data, and vendor breach affecting your clients

-• Incident severity levels (low, medium, high, critical) with corresponding response timelines for each
+• Incident severity levels (low, medium, high, severe) with corresponding response timelines for each

 • Contact list: IRS Identity Protection Specialized Unit (1-800-908-4490), your state tax agency, the FTC (reportfraud.ftc.gov), your cyber insurance carrier, and outside legal counsel